skyglass/spring-boot-iceberg-dremio-lakehouse/doc/trino/README.md

-# Trino Iceberg + Exasol Cross-Catalog Demo
+# Trino Iceberg + Exasol Environment Setup

 How to run a Trino server that queries **Iceberg** and **Exasol** data sources, and how to join tables across those catalogs.
 The setup uses: